Hong Kongers who fled by sea are held without legal access in China, families say

 Subsequent calls to Lu have not been answered, and his Weibo microblogging page has not been updated since last week.

-Nick Aspinwall in Taipei, Taiwan and Tiffany Liang and Ryan Ho Kilpatrick in Hong Kong contributed to this report.
+Nick Aspinwall in Taipei, Taiwan, and Tiffany Liang and Ryan Ho Kilpatrick in Hong Kong contributed to this report.